-- Learn the proper use of implements relative to esthetics services relative to skin care.
+Teach the proper use of implements relative to services offered in the program curriculum.

 ATTITUDES AND GOALS:

-- To possess a positive attitude toward the public and fellow workers.
+To possess a positive attitude toward the students, public and fellow workers.

-- To appreciate honesty and integrity in oneself and others.
+To instill honesty, integrity and ethics in oneself and others.

-- To have an improved personality while dealing with patrons and colleagues.
+To have an improved personality while dealing with students, patrons, and colleagues.

 REQUIREMENTS FOR SATISFACTORY COMPLETION OF THE ESTHETICS COURSE:

-The student shall have completed “Theory and Operations” with an average grade of “C” (70%) or better as required by the Bureau of Barbering & Cosmetology.
+The student shall have completed “Theory and Operations” as required by the California Code of Regulations sections 950.8 and 950.9 with an average grade of “C” (70%) or better.

 The applicant must be 17 years of age or older and have completed the 10th grade.
-An Estheticians license will be granted by the State of California only after the student has successfully completed and graduated from the Estheticians course as described above and passed the licensing exam with an overall average of 75%.
+A license will be granted by the State of California only after the student has successfully completed and graduated from the course as described above and passed the licensing exam with an overall average of 75%.

-- Students will be tested and receive a letter grade after the completion of each theory course module
+Students will be tested and receive a letter grade after the completion of each theory course.

-- Students will be tested on their Basic Practical Operations at the end of the freshmen class hours and upon evaluation by the Freshmen Class Instructor, will be approved to graduate to work on the clinic floor.
+Students will be tested on their Basic Practical Operations at the end of the freshman class hours and upon evaluation by the Freshman Class Instructor and will be approved to graduate to work on the clinic floor.

-- Cosmetology & Barbering Students will be assessed at 25%, 50%, 75% and 100% and Esthetics, Massage Therapy & Manicuring/Nail Care will be assessed at 50% and 100% of their class attendance (depending upon class clock hours) and receive a grade as outlined in the S.A.P. (see page 11 of this catalog)
+Esthetics, Instructor Training, Massage Therapy, Manicuring/Nail Care, Barber Crossover to Cosmetology and Cosmetology Crossover to Barber students will be assessed at 50% and 100% of their class attendance (depending upon class clock hours) and receive a grade as outlined in the S.A.P.

 Letter Grades are determined as follows:

 Students must maintain a “C” average for successful progression and graduation.
-Students who meet the minimum requirements for attendance and academic progress shall be considered to be making SATISFACTORY PROGRESS until the next scheduled evaluation.
-Students who do not meet such requirements shall be deemed to be either (1) On Probation, or (2) Not Making Satisfactory Progress.
+Students who meet the minimum for attendance and academic progress shall be considered to be making SATISFACTORY PROGRESS until the next scheduled evaluation.
+Students who do not meet such requirements shall be deemed to be either (1) Under Warning (2) Not Making Satisfactory Progress/On Probation.